-Jumbo Bucks Lotto, Mega Millions, Powerball, Decades of Dollars, and certain scratcher game grand prize winners.
+Jumbo Bucks Lotto, Mega Millions, Powerball, and certain scratcher game grand prize winners.
 Any increases or decreases in the fair value of these investments are determined to be unrealized and will not affect (i) the future ability to hold these investments or (ii) the amount of funds available for distribution to the Lottery for Education Account.
-Unrealized gains on grand prize investments at June 30, 2021 and 2020 were \$15,906,000 and \$26,580,000, respectively, resulting in a net change of \$10,674,000 in the fair value of grand prize investments.
+Unrealized gains/(losses) on grand prize investments at June 30, 2022 and 2021 were (\$1,221,000) and \$15,906,000, respectively, resulting in a net decrease of \$17,127,000 in the fair value of grand prize investments.